aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getLoadFilter() {#getLoadFilter--}

+<b>@deprecated.</b> Please use the 'loadFilter' property instead.
 The filter to denote how to load data.

 ```javascript
 getLoadFilter() : LoadFilter;